MeanderingProgrammer/harpoon-core.nvim/README.md

     },
     config = function()
         require('harpoon-core').setup({
+            -- Make existing windows active rather than creating a new window use_existing = true,
             -- Set marks specific to each git branch inside git repository mark_branch = false,
             -- Highlight groups to use for various components